Tuesday, October 28, 2025

 I leaned against the table and stared at the whiteboard, and subvocalized to myself, "I wonder if it would be too way out there for any other girls to decide to join our class, too."

-I didn't think I intended it to have been loud enough for anyone to hear.
-But Rick responded, beneath his breath, "I know who you're thinking of.
+I didn't think I intended it to have been loud enough for even Rick to hear.
+But he responded, beneath his breath, "I know who you're thinking of.
 Wishful thinking man."

 Cyndy shouldn't have been able to hear, either.
-I wasn't really watching her, but I saw, out of the corner of my eye, her face show a reaction I couldn't read.
+I wasn't really watching her, but I saw, out of the corner of my eye, her face show a reaction to our interchange that I couldn't read.

 Rick said out loud, to no one in particular.
-"Joking aside, should we compare notes?"
+"Joking about styles aside, should we compare notes?"

 Cyndy relaxed a bit, and joined us as we did exactly that.